verg87/commandORM/README.md

 git clone https://github.com/verg87/commandORM.git
 npm install
 ## Testing
-Change the dbConfig variable in ORM.js to your own postgresSQL database credentials and then run npm test
+Change the dbConfig variable in ORM.js to your own postgresSQL database credentials and make sure there's no "tests" table in that database.
+Then run npm test